John G. Trump: Refusal to work on weaponry

-James Melcher, Trump's successor as HVRL director, claimed that Trump declined to research military weaponry during his career.
+James Melcher, Trump's successor as HVRL director, falsely claimed that Trump declined to research military weaponry during his career.
 Melcher, an advocate for nuclear disarmament, stated: "John, over a period of three decades, would be approached by people of all sorts because he could make megavolt beams of ions and electrons – death rays...
 What did he do with it?
 Cancer research, sterilizing sludge out in Deer Island, all sorts of wondrous things.
 He didn't touch the weapons stuff."
-Trump worked on cancer research, sludge sterilization and also worked on military contracts for dual uses of microwave radar and high-voltage generators.
+However, alongside his work in cancer research and sludge sterilization, Trump did work under military contracts for dual uses of microwave radar and high-voltage generators.

 Longest-serving MIT professor

 President Donald Trump has repeatedly claimed his uncle was MIT's "longest serving professor."
-John Trump served as an MIT professor for 37 years (1936-1973), retiring at the university's then-mandatory retirement age of 65.
-His career at MIT covered 51 years, bookended by a research staff appointment before his professorship and senior lecturer appointment after his retirement.

-A fact check published in Newsweek disputed President Trump's claim and identified other MIT professors with longer appointments.
-Doc Edgerton, a contemporary of John Trump, was a professor for 36 years and remained active at MIT for nearly 62 years.
-Gilbert Strang, whose career ended after Congress prohibited mandatory faculty retirement in 1986, was an MIT professor for 61 years.
+John Trump served as an MIT professor for 37 years (1936–1973), retiring at the university's then-mandatory retirement age of 65.
+His career at MIT spanned 51 years, including research staff and senior lecturer appointments before and after his professorship.
+According to Newsweek, other MIT professors have had longer tenures: Harold Edgerton remained active at MIT for nearly 62 years (1927–1989), and Gilbert Strang served as professor for 61 years.
+(Note: Strang's tenure extends after Congress prohibited mandatory faculty retirement in 1986.)

-Connections to Ted Kaczynski
+Alleged connections to the Unabomber

-In 2025, President Trump stated that domestic terrorist Ted Kaczynski was a student of his uncle and described a conversation they had about Kaczynski's performance as a student.
-Kaczynski was a student at Harvard University (1959–1962) and the University of Michigan (1962–1967).
-MIT officials have stated they have no records of Kaczynski's enrollment in MIT courses.
-Additionally, because Professor Trump was deceased at the time of Kaczynski's identification as the Unabomber in 1996, several newspapers noted that he could not have known that Kaczynski was the Unabomber.
+At a July 2025 political rally, President Trump asserted that domestic terrorist Ted Kaczynski was Professor Trump's student.
+He described asking his uncle about Kaczynski's performance as a student.
+Because the reclusive Kaczynski was identified as the Unabomber in 1996, nine years after John Trump's death, multiple media outlets concluded it was unlikely President Trump knew the Unabomber's identity during his uncle's lifetime.
+Kaczynski was a student at Harvard University (1959–62) and the University of Michigan (1962–67); MIT officials told CNN they have no records of Kaczynski's enrollment in MIT courses.

-Degrees

-John has two degrees in physics and electrical engineering.